asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 **Why?**

 Encrypting network traffic prevents unauthorized users from intercepting and reading data when that data is transmitted across a network.
-All the data in trasit must be encrypted and enforce a TLS version of 1.2 or more.
+All the data in transit must be encrypted and enforce a TLS version of 1.2 or more.

 **How?**